 Related Documents / Policies

 The “Application for Use of the Academic Quad by Campus Organizations” form is used for individuals or organizations that are sponsored or invited by a recognized campus organization.
 This form is available in the Office of Student Development.
 Each building on campus that allows third-party speakers or groups to reserve space maintains the policies and procedures for that use.
 Board of Trustees SUNY Maintenance of Public Order Statutory Authority Education, Law 6450 Rules and Regulations for the Maintenance of Public order on Premises of State Operated Institutions of the State University of New York.
-A copy of the Public Order Statutory Authority Education Law 6450 can be found in Appendix C of the SUNY College at Oneonta Code of Student Conduct.
+A copy of the Public Order Statutory Authority Education Law 6450 can be found in Appendix C of the SUNY Oneonta Code of Student Conduct.

 Original Approval by the President on May 18, 2010